University of the Pacific (United States): History

 Pacific was founded on July 10, 1851, in Santa Clara.
-It was originally named California Wesleyan College, but one month later, it petitioned to have its name changed to the University of the Pacific.
+It was originally named California Wesleyan College, but one month later, it petitioned to have its name changed.
+It opened in 1852 under the name University of the Pacific.
 In 1858, the college opened the first medical school on the West Coast, the Medical Department of the University of the Pacific.
 The medical school was later affiliated with University College under the name Cooper Medical College, and in 1908 it was taken over by Stanford University and became the Stanford University School of Medicine.
+The University offered coeducational preparatory classes beginning in 1852, and college classes became coeducational in fall of 1870.

 In 1871, the campus was moved to San Jose, to an area that came to be known as the College Park neighborhood, and opened its doors to women, becoming the first independent co-educational campus in California.
 In 1878, the Conservatory of Music was established at Pacific, making it the first of its kind west of the Mississippi River.
 In 1896, Napa College merged with the college.
 In 1911, the name was changed to College of the Pacific (COP).

-In 1923, the campus relocated from the Bay Area to the city of Stockton becoming the first private four-year university in the Central Valley.
-In 1925, the San Jose campus was sold to Santa Clara College which moved its Santa Clara Prep to the campus and renamed it Bellarmine College Preparatory.
+In 1924, the campus relocated from the Bay Area to the city of Stockton becoming the first private four-year university in the Central Valley.
+In 1925, the San Jose campus was sold to Santa Clara College, which moved its Santa Clara Prep to the campus and renamed it Bellarmine College Preparatory.

 The university expanded into graduate and professional education in the 1950s, establishing the School of Pharmacy in 1955 and the Graduate School in 1956.
 The School of Engineering was established in 1957.
 In 1961, the university resumed using the name University of the Pacific.

 In 1962, Pacific merged with the San Francisco College of Physicians and Surgeons (established in 1896 in San Francisco), and then in 1966, with the McGeorge School of Law (established in 1924 in Sacramento).